efacilitation/gulp-livingstyleguide/README.md

 **Type**: `String`
 **Description**: Path to the template Jade.
-It needs `!= content` where the generated code will be injected and the link-tag to the styleguide.css. `link(rel='stylesheet', type='text/css', href='styleguide.css')`
+It has to include `!= content` where the generated code will be injected and `!= stylesheet` for the stylesheet link.
 **Default Template**:
 ```jade
 doctype html